-If you feel you’re not up for the task, leave the nail trimming to the professionals.
-And yes, there are professional cat groomers who know how to properly trim kitty claws without becoming a human pin cushion.
-And Fluffy will be happier too!
+If you feel you’re not up for the task, leave the nail trimming to the cat professionals.
+There are professional cat groomers who know how to properly trim kitty claws without hurting them or becoming their own personal human pin cushion.

-So, as traveling RVers, you may want to research the interweb for local cat groomers or Veterinarian in the area where you’re parked.
+As frequent travelers, you may want to research the interweb for local cat groomers or Veterinarian on the road.
 Always read their customer reviews!
-You don’t want a careless groomer who’s going to man-handle and scare your cat.
+You never want a careless groomer who’s going to manhandle or traumatize your cat.

-If you don’t want to deal with clipping your cat’s claws, you may want to look into giving them a feline paw-dicure.
+If you don’t want to deal with clipping your cat’s claws, you may want to look into giving them a feline pedicure; also known as a paw-dicure.

-Lastly, we’d like to share what Cat Whisperer, Jackson Galaxy, recommends as well on how to stop your cats from scratching the furniture.
-Also, you may to check out his video:
+PRO TIP: Check out what Cat Whisperer, Jackson Galaxy, recommends on how to stop your cats from scratching the furniture.
+Also, check out his video:

 Final thoughts on how to keep cats from scratching furniture in your RV

-That wraps up our helpful recommendations on how to keep cats from scratching your furniture or carpet.
-We appreciate that your RV furniture and carpet may not be easily replaceable or cheap.
-But, by taking applying these simple steps to keep your sofas, chairs and dinettes claw-free, you and your cat can both live harmoniously in your motorhome or camper without having to replace either of them.
+We hope our tips on how to keep cats from scratching your furniture or carpet help.
+RV furniture and carpet is typically of cheap quality and may not be easily replaceable.
+But, by applying these simple tips to keep your sofas, chairs and carpet claw-free, you and your cat can both live harmoniously in your RV or boat without having to replace either of them.